Few More Snack Recipes on the blog:

 - Add ghee and mix well to get a breadcrumb-like consistency.

 - Make a firm dough by adding water little by little.

 - Cover the dough and keep aside for 15 – 30 minutes.

 Preparing the soy stuffing:

 - Cook the green peas until they are tender and keep aside.

-- Boil enough water with little salt.
+- Boil enough water with a little salt.
 Turn off the heat and add the soya granules.
 Let it soak for 10 minutes.

-- Drain water and rinse with cold water twice to get rid of raw smell of soya granules.
+- Drain water and rinse with cold water twice to get rid of the raw smell of soya granules.
 Keep aside.

 - Heat a tablespoon of oil in a pan and add the grated ginger and finely chopped green chillies.
 Saute for a minute.